 Worst Bedroom Colors for Sleep

-Purple, gray, brown, black, and red are the worst colors for sleep.
-Gray, brown, and black promotes negative emotions, while purple and red boost alertness.
-Individuals with these bedroom colors are more likely to sleep less than 7 hours each night.
+In our experience, bright purple, gray, brown, black, and red are the worst colors for sleep.
+Individals often associate gray, brown, and black with negative emotions, while purple and red can feel too active for a restful space.

 While you can repaint your bedroom walls if you choose a color that simply doesn’t work for you, it’s best to save yourself the hassle of extra work by understanding what hues are linked to stimulating or uncertain feelings.